selinapan/DH150/README.md

 __#8: Aesthetic and minimalist design__
 > Venmo: Evaluation - 1
 >> _Good_ -  The color scheme is consistent; the blue and white from the app icon is the same blue and white that shows up in the app.
 There are no distracting background colors; the header is blue, the screen is white, and the writing is in black and grey (and green and red for amounts).
-The visuals support the user goals and communicate function.
+The visuals support the user goals and communicate function, indicating a high signal to noise ratio.
+The blue is nice to look at, and indicates trustworthiness which is important with monetary issues at hand.
+Additionally, blue is a commonly liked color, making it a safe choice for an app.

+__#9: Help users recognize, diagnose, and recover from errors__
+> Venmo: Evaluation - 2
+>> _Good_ - A note/caption is required with each pay or request, so if a user tries to pay or request money without inserting a caption, a warning and example of a caption will pop up, preventing the user from following through with his or her actions, but also providing a solution.
 >

-**#9: Help users recognize, diagnose, and recover from errors

-Example: required field*, internet connection warning, (404 error)
+>>_Bad_ - There are no drafts to save.
+If the user starts a pay or request, there is no way to save the work on the charge and go back to the homescreen or other functions.
+If the user sends money to the wrong person, there is not much that can be done to reverse the error; there is no undo button, as the money has been sent already.
+The user can request that money back from the recipient, but relies on the recipient to return the money.

-**#10: Help and documentation
+__#10: Help and documentation__

-Example: help page, faq form, search, find out more -- chat/online help, provide tour/training.
+> Venmo: Evaluation - 1
+>> _Good_ - There is a clear help section in the sidebar menu that loads 3 options (Browse FAQs, Contact Us, and My Support Tickets).
+The user can search topics in the FAQs or scroll through popular topics and several articles.
+The FAQ seems to be organized well; there are sections regarding signing up, transferring to the bank, cards, payments and requests, etc. The user can click on an article and will be brought to a detailed page with bolded questions and answers.
+The Contact Us tab can redirect the user to the FAQs or the user can choose to email, chat, or call Venmo.
+It is also helpful that there is a tab to check the hours of operation of Venmo.
+>
+>>_Bad_ - Not entirely sure what "My Support Tickets" do; there is no explanation and nothing when the user clicks the tab because the user has no support tickets currently.
+Additionally, the "Chat with Us" tab does not seem to be working as it says it "could not connect, try again later."